sanducezar94/Crypto-Roullete/README.md

-This project is a WIP:
+This project is a WIP

 TO DO & IMPROVEMENTS:
 	1. Create a new ERC20 Token which will be used to play the game, stake, provide liquidity and withdraw.